csuastt/HardConstraint/README.md

     │  case1.py           # scripts for each experiment
     │  ...
     │
-    ├─configs             # hyper-parameters for each experiment
+    ├─configs             # configurations for each experiment
     │  │
     │  ├─case1
     │  │      ...